kelvin-jose/DDP/README.md

 - **Performance Benefits**:
   - Compared to the older `DataParallel` method, DDP is generally faster and more efficient because it avoids the Global Interpreter Lock (GIL) contention found in multi-threaded setups.

+## Goals of this project

+This project was intended to teach myself how to work with DDP systems in general.
+For this, I tried implementing two projects one is a small naive neural network with added DDP features which you can find inside ```sample/``` directory.
+Inside the directory, you will find a single python file that contains all the necessary code to load, train and test a simple network.
+Inside ```main/``` directory, you will find a slightly complicated example of mini Llama training scripts built with help of [litgpt](https://github.com/Lightning-AI/litgpt) modules.
+Enjoy reading them.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.